syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 {% endtabs %}

-### Displaying pop-up when the SfPopupLayout is not set as root view
+### Displaying pop-up on the fly

-You can continue to keep your view as the content view of the main page and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.
+You can continue to keep your view as the content view of the main page and still display pop-up over your view by simply calling the [SfPopupLayout.Show]((https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Show.html)) method.

 Refer to the following code example for displaying popup.